Skip to main content

 info

-Data restoration using snapshots is useful when an instance fails to boot or is inaccessible via SSH or RDP due to incorrect configuration.
+Snapshot-based data restoration is useful when an instance cannot be booted or accessed via SSH or RDP due to incorrect settings or service failure.

 Step 1.
-Create a volume from a snapshot containing recovery data
+Create a volume from the snapshot containing the data

-Refer to the Restore volume from snapshot guide to create a volume from the snapshot containing the data to be restored.
+Refer to Restore volume from snapshot tab to create a volume from the snapshot containing the data.

 Step 2.
 Attach the volume to the instance requiring data recovery

-Refer to the Attach volume from console guide to attach the volume created from the snapshot to the instance requiring data recovery.
+Refer to Attach volume to attach the volume created from the snapshot to the active instance.

 Step 3.
 Access the instance and mount the attached volume

-1. Refer to the Connect to Linux instance guide to connect to the Linux instance with the attached volume.
+1. Refer to Connect to instance to access the Linux instance with the attached volume.

 lsblk